RishiDesai/rishidesai.github.io/_posts/2025-06-30-character.md

 The character sheet must contain diverse but consistent visual information about the character.
 This ensures that the trained model can accurately reproduce the character's unique features, such as facial attributes, clothing, and accessories, across  generated images.

-Since we only have one image of the character, we'll need to synthetically generate the entire character sheet.
+Since we only have one image of the character, CharForge synthetically generates the entire character sheet.